jon-jacky/PyModel/samples/Socket/README.txt

 this behavior (see msocketFSM.svg for the behaviors it allows).
 In particular, the model only allows recv to return (part of) a message *after* the send for that message returns, but here recv returns the 'a' message before the send that sent it returns.
-It is not clear to me whether the socket connection actually behaves that way.
-It seems possible that send returns before recv returns the message, but the scheduler runs the thread that reports when send returns before the thread that reports when recv returns.
+It is not clear whether the socket connection actually behaves that way.
+Recall that pmt actually sees the behavior of the implementation *as reported by the stepper*.
+Here the stepper starts two threads to monitor the socket connection (one for send and one for recv), which are scheduled (to run one at a time) by the Python run-time system.
+It seems possible that, at the socket connection itself, send actually returns before recv, but the scheduler runs the thread that reports when recv returns before the thread that reports when send returns.

 The socket_simulator module

-The socket_simulator_a asynchronous simulator module
+The socket_simulator module is a replacement for the Python standard library socket module to use with the PyModel socket sample, to demonstrate nondeterminism and blocking even with small messages.

+The simulated socket here nondeterministically sends or receives just part of the message, no matter how short the message (even just two characters).
+The socket blocks on write when buffers are full, and the buffers can be made very small, by assigning the bufsize variable.
+The default bufsize is just 3 characters.

+When used with the asynchronous stepper (stepper_a), send (or recv) are called from different threads in the stepper, so that even if the call blocks because the buffer is full (or empty), it doesn't block pmt (the test run).
+This enables a blocked send (or recv) call to be unblocked by a later call to recv (or send).

+To use this simulator, just put it in the same directory with your PyModel socket steppers and rename it (or make a symbolic link) to socket.py.
+The stepper will then load this simulator instead of the Python standard library socket module.

+To demonstrate the simulator, replace the standard library socket module (as described in the previous paragraph) and repeat test_stepper_a.
+(You must use the asynchronous stepper_a, or the simulated socket will block.)
+You will see that the socket behaves
+nondeterministically: send_return often returns a number smaller than the length of the msg argument to send_call, and recv_return often returns fewer characters than have been sent.
+You may also notice pauses when send blocks when the (quite small) buffer is full, or when recv blocks when the buffer is empty.